TheFNI/ChangeMyMac/README.md

 (btw, if you want to run this, you need a linux, lol :v)

-(you have to use sudo command to work this command)
+(you have to use sudo command to work this script! hehe :D)

 Requirement: